 A Pre-Listing Home Inspection can take some of the worry and “surprises” out of Selling your home.
 No home is perfect and as a home owner, you need to have a realistic understanding of what prospective Buyers will see when they look at your property and their perceived value of it.

-Once you have an accepted home-for-sale-signoffer, odds are your Buyer will engage a Licensed Home Inspector to Inspect your home.
+Once you have an accepted offer, odds are your Buyer will engage a Licensed Home Inspector to Inspect your home.
 Without a Pre-Listing inspection the homeowner can be “surprised” by a deficiency identified in the Buyers Inspection report.
 A point of contention which could have been anticipated and avoided.

 Having a pre-listing home inspection before you place your home on the market is valuable to the Homeowner/Seller.